CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/core-api/unaligned-memory-access.rst

 Therefore, for standard structure types you can always rely on the compiler to pad structures so that accesses to fields are suitably aligned (assuming you do not cast the field to a type of different length).

-Similarly, you can also rely on the compiler to align variables and function parameters to a naturally aligned scheme, based on the size of the type of the variable.

 At this point, it should be clear that accessing a single byte (u8 or char) will never cause an unaligned access, because all memory addresses are evenly